 Fashion has always echoed the times: today, many in the industry are drawing parallels between changes in fashion trends after the second world war and the Covid-19 pandemic.
 Dior’s ‘New Look’ was borne out of the post-war period, for example, and designers and consumers back home in the 40s became creative with what little resources they had.
 Today, the similarities are uncanny: as a result of the Covid-19 pandemic, fashion trends are indeed changing, and upcycling and repurposing are growing in popularity among consumers.
 With this in mind, different geographies have experienced the pandemic differently, and as such, fashion trends will vary this summer as the world slowly emerges from global quarantine.
-Consumers in Europe, the US, and China will be drawn to diverse trends in the coming months: so what does Heuritech predict?
+Consumers in Europe, the US, and China will be drawn to diverse trends in the coming months: so what does Heuritech predict in fashion trends?

 European and US predictions: Sporty comfort is top confinement fashion

 With many more free hours in the day, many changed their habits to adapt to their new quarantine lifestyles.
 A number of people turned to home workouts during confinement: Fitness influencers such as Mrs. Sweendog have taken to posting daily workouts on their Instagram stories, and big brands such as Under Armour are hosting Zoom workouts.
 Instagram users are actively engaged in this healthy movement: according to Heuritech’s Instagram analysis, 1 out of 4 #covid19 posts relates to a healthy lifestyle during confinement.
 As a result, activewear experienced a boom among American consumers in particular.